-Sprogcenter Vejle is a municipal language centre that provides adult immigrants with Danish instruction as well as teaching them about cultural and social conditions in Denmark.
+Sprogcenter Vejle is a public language centre that organizes Danish language course for adult immigrants in Denmark.
 The centre runs day and evening courses.

 The language centre accepts all immigrants once they have been granted a Danish civil registration number, have reached 18 years of age, and have been referred by their municipality of residence.

 The teaching is organised in a flexible and individual manner, and planning of curriculum takes place in close collaboration with each student.
 Course participants are expected to take considerable responsibility for their own learning, and only three years are allowed in order to pass one of the Danish examinations.

 The language centre also offers customised courses for specific target groups.